Neutrino Origin of LHAASO's 18 TeV GRB221009A Photon

 \textbf{Results.} In order to predict a number of 18 TeV photon events from sterile neutrino decay, one needs to convolute the flux in \cref{eq:2} with the LHAASO effective area given e.g. in \cite{Ma:2022aau}.
 We consider bin-width of 8 TeV centered at 14 TeV.

 Results for the mixing-only case are shown in \cref{fig:mixing}.
 Despite the discussed dominance of tree-level decay rate, we choose ${\rm Br}_\gamma=1$ in order to maximize the photon flux.
 The blue (light blue) region in the plot indicates the parameter space where more than 10 (1) events in the respective energy bin is obtained.
 We also checked that no events in higher bins as well as moderate number of low energy events (much less than LHAASO's reported $\mathcal{O}(5000)$) is obtained.
 The relevant sterile neutrino masses are $\mathcal{O}(\text{few}\times 10^{-1} \text{MeV})$ which is expected given sterile neutrino propagation length of $\approx d$.
 We compare our findings with the muon neutrino disappearance limit from MINOS that approximately reads $|U_{\mu 4}|^2=0.01$ \cite{MINOS:2017cae}.
 While the constraints from non-unitarity (used in \cite{Smirnov:2022suv}) are somewhat stronger \cite{Blennow:2016jkn}, we argue that those are associated to heavy sterile neutrinos while MeV-scale sterile masses in our scenario are kinematically accessible at acceleration-based neutrino experiments.
 We nevertheless found that the minimal value of $|U_{\mu 4}|^2$ that would yield a single event in LHAASO is around $2.5\times 10^{-3}$.
 Values $|U_{\mu 4}|^2\sim 10^{-2}-10^{-3}$ are not constrained from other terrestrial experiments for the mixing of muon neutrino with sterile state \cite{Bolton:2019pcu}.
 However, this region is disfavored by standard cosmology and a richer dark sector \cite{Farzan:2019yvo,Cherry:2016jol,Chu:2018gxk} would need to be called upon.
-The successful explanation of 18 TeV event with neutrinos points to non-standard cosmology.
+The successful explanation of 18 TeV event with neutrinos points to non-standard cosmology in which the bounds on the number of relativistic degrees of freedom can be satisfied.

 Clearly, for both production and detection via mixing, a rather small parameter space is viable and we stress again that such statement holds only for ${\rm Br}_\gamma=1$ which is extremely optimistic value.
 Given the decay rates in mixing case, realistic ${\rm Br}_\gamma$ is $\mathcal{O}(10^{-3})$, and hence at most $10^{-3}$ events are expected.
 Hence, the mixing scenario can not explain LHAASO anomaly and that conclusion was actually reached in \cite{Smirnov:2022suv} as well.